Nittany Lions' head coach since 2005; National search will begin immediately

 Penn State followed those efforts with 25 more wins in 2009.
 It was the third straight season of at least 25 victories, one of only four Big Ten squads to do so.
 After a hot start, the Nittany Lions struggled down the stretch, but a number of bright spots included a win against 21st-ranked Minnesota in the season-finale which prevented the Golden Gophers from winning the Big Ten Regular Season Championship.
 Penn State also defeated eventual NCAA Tournament participants Indiana and Ohio State and took two-of-three from perennial power Michigan.

 Wine has helped make Medlar Field at Lubrano Park one of the best atmospheres in college baseball.
-The squad drew over 1,000 fans for almost half of its games (10) while drawing over 2,000 two times and 3,000 on one occasion.
-The Lions have impressed on the field as well, highlighted by a 15-9 home mark in 2008.
-The Nittany Lions drew four crowds of over 2,000 that year to place 42nd nationally (for the second straight season) in average attendance, beating the ranks of some of college baseball's top programs such as Vanderbilt and Arizona.
-In only three seasons, Penn State baseball has made Medlar Field at Lubrano Park "one of college baseball's best stadiums."
+In 2012 the squad drew over 1,000 fans for two-thirds (14) of its home games.
+The Lions have impressed on the field as well, highlighted by a remarkable 18-4 home mark in 2012.
+In seven seasons, Penn State baseball has made Medlar Field at Lubrano Park "one of college baseball's best stadiums."

-Not only are some of the best prep and junior college talent signing with Penn State, but they are also performing once here.
-Two of Wine's players (pitcher Scott Kelley and first baseman Cory Wine) were selected in last June's Major League Baseball Draft.
-Penn State has seen nine players selected from 2007-09, third most in the Big Ten in that span.
-In 2008, pitcher Drew O'Neil was selected in the fourth round by the Chicago White, becoming the highest Penn State draftee since Nate Bump went in the first round in 1998.
+Not only are some of the best prep and junior college talent signing with Penn State, but they are also performing while here.
+Three of Wine's players (pitchers Joe Kurrasch and John Walter and first baseman Jordan Steranka) were selected in the 2012 Major League Baseball Draft.
+In 2011, Wine also had a pitcher (Scott Kelley) and first baseman (Cory Wine) drafted into MLB.
+Penn State has seen 14 players selected from 2007-12, third most in the Big Ten in that span.
+In 2008, pitcher Drew O'Neil was selected in the fourth round by the Chicago White Sox, becoming the highest Penn State draftee since Nate Bump went in the first round in 1998.
 He also marked just the second Penn Stater to be drafted in the top 10 rounds in the past 31 years.
 Before O'Neil's selection, five players were selected in the 2007 draft, three coming in the first 14 rounds.

 During the 2010 campaign, Penn State's offense continued to serve as a bright spot.
 As a team, the Lions hit .298 with a .434 on-base percentage.
 Ben Heath led the way, hitting .369 while setting a new school record with 19 home runs.
 Freshmen Elliot Searer and Steve Snyder also eclipsed the .300 plateau, while sophomore Joey DeBernardis hit .354 with a team-high 75 base hits.